kadena-io/pact-5/docs/builtins/yield.md

 ### Examples

 The following examples demonstrate the usage of the `yield` function within a Pact script.
-They yield an object for use with 'resume', optionally targeting the subsequent step to execute on a specific chain:
+They yield an object for use with `resume`, optionally targeting the subsequent step to execute on a specific chain:

 ```lisp
 (yield { "amount": 100.0 })